gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maybe?

 She let go of the arm,
-and then let out her breath as her feet came down on a floor that felt so wonderfully solid she could have hugged it.
+and then let out her breath as her feet landed on a floor that felt so wonderfully solid she could have hugged it.
+"It's aright!" she called up.

 Sindy slithered down next.
 Maddy caught hold of her sister's ankles